 Automatic Speech Recognition (ASR) converts spoken language into text through neural models that process acoustic features, align temporal sequences, and decode linguistic content.
 ASR powers voice assistants, transcription services, accessibility tools, and real-time communication platforms across 100+ languages.
-Modern ASR achieved a breakthrough in 2022β2025 with transformer-based architectures (Whisper, Conformer) and self-supervised pre-training (wav2vec2, HuBERT) reaching near-human accuracy on clean speech, though challenges remain in noisy environments, accented speech, and low-resource languages.
-The field is split between offline models optimizing for accuracy on pre-recorded audio and streaming models balancing latency with real-time transcriptionβa trade-off that fundamentally shapes architecture choices from CTC-based systems to RNN-Transducers.
+Modern ASR entered a new phase in 2025–2026 with transformer-based architectures (Whisper, Conformer) and self-supervised pre-training (wav2vec2, HuBERT) reaching near-human accuracy on clean speech, while new entrants like IBM Granite Speech 3.3 8B (topping the Hugging Face Open ASR Leaderboard in 2026) and Mistral's Voxtral Realtime are pushing accuracy and native streaming further.
+The field is split between offline models optimizing for accuracy on pre-recorded audio and streaming models balancing latency with real-time transcription—a trade-off that fundamentally shapes architecture choices from CTC-based systems to Token-and-Duration Transducers (TDT).

 What This Cheat Sheet Covers